The Missing Cross to Purity

 free from the devil, dragon, and serpent, and all slavery and servitude.

-For free men do walk in their freedom;
+For free men walk in their freedom;

 free from all the will-worships, and from all the windy doctrines;